Magicianred/my-blog-sample/Magicianred.LearnByDoing.MyBlog.Web/README.md

 When you have Running the application, you can open your browser and go to address *https://localhost:5001* (you have to accept the certificate)

 Enjoy your code!

+## Technical description

+### Controllers
+Controllers are the main component of the MVC pattern, it handles the communication with the model and the view.
+- *HomeController* the main (and now unique) controller with these actions:
+  - *Index* shows a page with all posts
+  - *Post({id})* show a page with the post by *id*
+  - *About* show a page with some information of the project
+  - *Contact us* show a page with addesses to retrieve info and contact the author of the project

+### Models
+Models are the class that keep data.
+It's different of the Models with the *Domain* and *BL* projects, these are *presentation models* and are specifically designed for the *Views*.
+- *ErrorViewModel* is concerned to keep error data to show them at the final users.

+### Views
+*Views* transforms data in *HTML* markup language so that it's render to the browsers.
+We use *Razor* language to make this activity.

+- *Index* shows all posts
+- *Post* shows post details
+- *About* shows project informations
+- *Contact* shows a list of links

+#### Shared Views
+These are views used to all (or almost all) views to shared some code or logics.
+- *_Layout* is the base layout, the template of the site
+- *_ValidationScriptsPartial* keeps links to external scripts to make validations
+- *Error* is the view that show errors to the final users